AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/README.md

-5/7/2024 - First day learning Python with Cisco Skills for All.
+5/7/2024 - First day learning Python with the Cisco Skills for All.
 Overall, I would rate it a 3 out of 10.
-Most of the day was spent trying to figure out GitHub and downloading Python.
-However, for what it's worth, the introduction to Python seemed similar to JavaScript, which I already have experience with.
+Most of the day consisted of trying to figure GitHub and Python out, downloading the necessary stuff, and whatnot.
+But from what I was for into the Cisco, it looks similar to JavaScript, something I already have experience in.
+5/8/2024 - Day 2 of learning Python.